 - In a small bowl mix together the fish sauce, lime juice and sugar.
 Mix until well combined.

-- Heat a wok or medium size skillet over high heat.
+- Heat a wok or large skillet over medium-high heat.
 Add the oil.
-When the oil is hot, add the chiles, shallots and garlic and cook stirring for about 1 – 2 minutes or until the shallots become translucent.
+When the oil is hot, add the chiles, shallots and garlic and cook stirring constantly for about 1 – 2 minutes or until the shallots become translucent.
+Don’t let the garlic get brown.

-- Add the ground chicken and cook for about 4 – 5 minutes or until the chicken is cooked through and no longer pink.
+- Add the ground chicken and cook, breaking it apart into smaller pieces with a wooden spoon for about 4 to 5 minutes or until the chicken is cooked through and no longer pink.

-- Toast 1/2 cup of white rice in a dry pan over medium-high heat, stirring often until the rice is fragrant and medium brown in color.
-Place the rice in a food processor or blender and grind until a coarse powder is formed.
+- In a dry pan over medium-low heat, toast the rice, stirring often until the rice is fragrant and medium golden brown in color (this may take 10 minutes).
+Next, place the rice in a food processor or blender and grind until a coarse powder is formed.

 Nutrition